USA and EU Finalize Comprehensive Customs and Trade Agreement

 Share this article

-The agreement was negotiated in a harbor at a meeting in Scotland between Trump and the European Commission President Ursula von der Leyen.
+The agreement was negotiated in a harbor at a meeting in Scotland between Trump and the President of the European Commission Ursula von der Leyen.

-The Commission President describes the agreement as ”all inclusive”.
+The President of the Commission describes the agreement as ”all inclusive”.

 It creates certainty in an uncertain time.
 It delivers stability and predictability for citizens and companies on both sides of the Atlantic, says von der Leyen at a press conference after the meeting.

-Additionally, the EU agrees to buy American energy to the value of 750 billion dollars and make new investments in the USA for 600 billion dollars, according to Trump.
+Additionally, the EU agrees to buy American energy worth $750 billion and make new investments in the US for $600 billion, according to Trump.

-– We will replace Russian gas and oil through significant purchases of American liquid natural gas, oil, and nuclear fuel, says Ursula von der Leyen at a press conference.
+– We will replace Russian gas and oil through significant purchases of American liquefied natural gas, oil and nuclear fuel, says Ursula von der Leyen at a press conference.

 Opens up to the USA